Adjustable Visual Appearance for Generalizable Novel View Synthesis: Experiments

+\paragraph{Implementation.} The model was initialized with weights from a GNT network pretrained on a combination of synthetic and real data \cite{GNT}.
+The model was trained to perform visual appearance change using the 145 training scenes from the introduced CARLA dataset, including the proposed appearance change loss term \eqref{eq:AppearanceLoss}.
+The training was performed on a single A100 GPU, taking approximately 8 hours, and the method was then able to generalize to scenes not seen during training.
+Note that the model was trained for all training scenes at the same time, and there is no scene-specific training for the test scenes.
+When we test the model, we only use images of the test scene in the source condition $\mathbf{I}_{s,c}$ and not any images of the test scene in the target condition $c' \neq c$.

+\paragraph{Baselines.} The GAN-based methods, such as Pix2Pix-HD~\cite{wang2018high}, BicycleGAN~\cite{zhu2017toward}, NICE-GAN\cite{chen2020reusing}, and CyEDA~\cite{beh2022cyeda}, along with the diffusion model-based method Palette~\cite{saharia2022palette}, have been retrained using our synthetic dataset.
+The reference-based methods, DiffuseIT~\cite{kwon2022diffusion} and SANet~\cite{park2019arbitrary}, are capable of performing image translation using a reference images at the target condition from the synthetic dataset.
+Instruct-Pix2Pix \cite{brooks2022instructpix2pix} is pre-trained on editing images based on text prompts and was not retrained on our synthetic dataset.

+Furthermore, we compared our method with the Instruct-NeRF2NeRF \cite{in2n} model, utilizing the official implementation that employs the Nerfstudio \cite{Nerfstudio} Nerfacto NeRF model.
+Due to the unsatisfactory quality of the Nerfacto models when using 10 images, we increased the number of images in the sequence to 25 images.
+More details can be found in appendix \ref{sec:in2n_comp}.

-\paragraph{Discussion. } Our trained model is evaluated on the 38 evaluation scenes not seen during training.
-The only required input is a set of images with corresponding poses and the method can then generate novel views of that scene with visual appearance changed to match one of the four given weather and lighting conditions.
-We show several qualitative examples.
-Fig.~\ref{fig_results} shows that our method is able to change the visual appearance of images to match a target weather and lighting condition, and Fig. ~\ref{fig_2dcomp} shows comparison with three different 2D style transfer methods.
-It also becomes possible to interpolate between two latent variables corresponding to different conditions, by defining $\mathbf{z}_\alpha = \alpha \mathbf{z_c} + (1-\alpha) \mathbf{z_{c'}}$ for $\alpha \in [0,1]$.
-In Fig.~\ref{fig_WeatherInterpolation} we observe that this enables getting realistic intermediate visual appearances that are not included in the original images.
-The model trained on appearance change of synthetic scenes can also be applied to change appearance of real scenes \cite{Spaces}, as seen in Fig. ~\ref{fig_SpacesInterpolation} where we can see realistic appearance changes even though the model is not trained on that data.
+\paragraph{Qualitative Results.} Our model is evaluated on the 38 evaluation scenes not seen during training.
+The method is capable of synthesizing novel views using only a set of images with corresponding camera poses.
+Furthermore, it is able to adapt the visual appearance of the scene to specified weather and lighting conditions, without having access to observations of the scene under those target conditions.
+We show several qualitative examples of this.
+Fig.~\ref{fig_results_4seasons} shows that our method is able to change the visual appearance of images to match a target weather and lighting condition, and Fig.~\ref{fig_2dcomp} shows a comparison with other methods.

+It also becomes possible to interpolate between two latent variables corresponding to different conditions by defining $\mathbf{z}_\alpha = \alpha \mathbf{z_c} + (1-\alpha) \mathbf{z_{c'}}$ for $\alpha \in [0,1]$.
+In Fig.~\ref{fig_WeatherInterpolation}, we observe that this enables getting realistic intermediate visual appearances that are not included in the original images.
+The model trained on appearance change of synthetic scenes can also be applied to change appearance of real scenes \cite{Spaces}, as seen in Fig.~\ref{fig_SpacesInterpolation} where we can see realistic appearance changes even though the model is not trained on any scenes from that dataset.